AyushMaria/Expected-xG-Goals-Football/README.md

 ## How can xG be used?

 ###  Team Analysis
 xG can be used to get a better idea of underlying team quality beyond current results, highlighting teams who are over or under-performing their expected numbers and whose results may soon begin to change.

+### Player Analysis
+Expected Goals totals can be used to determine when a player might be in the midst of a hot or cold streak in front of goal, while looking at average shot quality (xG/shot) can highlight players taking good or bad shots.

 Through this attempt I have tried to create an expected goals model to understand the quality of the football shots by football players who played for F.C.
 Barcelona.